Sayed94h/hack-my-future/main-board.md

 Currently Studying: 'What I am working on'

-Comfortable: 'I am comfortable with things things' 'Another new thing'
+Comfortable: 'I am comfortable with things things Another new thing'

-Confident: 'I know how these things work' 'New thing'
+Confident: 'I know how these things work New thing'

 ---

 - testing